revbayes/revbayes.github.io/tutorials/episodic_div/index.md

     monitors[++mni] = mnFile(filename="output/primates_EBD_extinction_times.log",printgen=10, separator = TAB, interval_times)

-Finally, we create a screen monitor that will report the states of specified variables to the screen with ‘mnScreen‘:
+Finally, we create a screen monitor that will report the states of specified variables to the screen with 'mnScreen':

     monitors[++mni] = mnScreen(printgen=1000, extinction_sd, speciation_sd)